d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 Creating New Modules
 ────────────────────

-  `sweep' integrates with the Emacs `auto-insert' facility to simplify creation of new SWI-Prolog modules.  `auto-insert' allows for populating newly created files with templates defined by the relevant major mode.
+  Sweep integrates with the Emacs `auto-insert' facility to simplify creation of new SWI-Prolog modules.  `auto-insert' allows for populating newly created files with templates defined by the relevant major mode.

+  User Option: sweeprolog-module-header-comment-skeleton
+        Additional content to put in the topmost comment in Prolog module headers.

-  `sweep' associates a Prolog module skeleton with `sweeprolog-mode', the skeleton begins with a “file header” multi-line comment which includes the name and email address of the user based on the values of `user-full-name' and `user-mail-address' respectively.
+  Sweep associates a Prolog module skeleton with `sweeprolog-mode', the skeleton begins with a “file header” multi-line comment which includes the name and email address of the user based on the values of `user-full-name' and `user-mail-address' respectively.
 A `module/2' directive is placed after the file header, with the module name set to the base name of the file.
 Lastly the skeleton inserts a `PlDoc'